tanyaeskon/konyukhova_cs410/apptbook/src/main/resources/edu/pdx/cs/joy/tk24/README.txt

 The program stores the appointment in an appointment book and can print it out if the -print option is used.

-At this point, appointments are just stored in memory.
-Nothing is saved to a file or loaded from a file yet.
-This project focuses on getting used to working with classes and command-line arguments.
+This version builds upon Project 1 by introducing basic file support.
+It allows appointments to be read from and written to a plain text file using `-textFile`.

+The application still focuses on command-line interfaces and core Java concepts, but now introduces file I/O, parsing, and more robust input validation.

 --------------------------------------------------
 How to run it